 - Fare Conversion Chart for Multi-Ride Tickets & Reduced Fares

 - West Virginia Fares Table

 How do I purchase a ticket to ride MARC?

 CharmPass Mobile Transit Fare App

-In September 2018, MDOT MTA unveiled CharmPass, the mobile transit fare app, for Apple and Android devices.
-CharmPass brings the convenience of fare purchasing directly to your smartphone, allowing you to safely and securely purchase One-Way, 5-Day, 7-Day, and 31-Day passes on the Penn Line, Camden Line, and Brunswick Line.
+CharmPass, MDOT MTA's mobile transit fare app for Apple and Android devices, brings the convenience of fare purchasing directly to your smartphone, allowing you to safely and securely purchase One-Way, 5-Day, 7-Day, and 31-Day passes on the Penn Line, Camden Line, and Brunswick Line.
 With CharmPass, your fare is always in your pocket.
 Download today for complete MARC Fare access.

 MARC Ticket Vending Machines

 MARC ticket vending machines offer Apple Pay® and Google Pay, plus credit and debit options and transit subsidy and benefit programs (select locations accept cash).
 Discount fare options and Commuter Bus tickets are available for purchase at MARC TVM's as well

 **Two Important Notes!!!**

 - DO NOT insert your credit card to start using the machine.
 Press anywhere on the touch screen to begin your transaction.